WFU-HPC/deac-docs/source/research-featured_research.rst

 .. #############################################################################
 .. #############################################################################

-We want to hear about your work!
+If following our process for :ref:`Acknowledging the WFU HPC Facility<sec.acknowledging>` properly, all publications which reference the DEAC Cluster's DOI should be found on `Google Scholar <https://scholar.google.com/scholar?hl=en&as_sdt=0%2C34&q=10.57682%2FG13Z-2362>`_.

+Beyond publications, if you have links to posters or presentations you would like to provide, please share them so we reference them here!

-If you would like to be included for our Featured Research, please send us a brief blurb about your project, relevant publication info, and any figures you think are representative of your work.
+Furthermore, if you would like to be interviewed for a Featured Research video, please send us a brief blurb about your project, relevant publication info, and what you would like to talk about.

 .. #############################################################################
 .. #############################################################################